 Many RV owners put Reflectix in their RV windows to help insulate (sometimes they remove it during the day to let in light), but personally, I am not a fan of that method for insulating RV windows, and here's why:

-- If you use it during the day, you’re keeping a wonderful source of free heat (the sun!) out of your RV.
+- If you use it during the day (for example, if you've taped around the edges), you're keeping a wonderful source of free heat (the sun!) out of your RV.

 - If you only use it at night, then during the day your windows can get very cold and allow heat to escape and cause the RV to feel chilly.
 I know this because I sit on the couch in my RV next to a window all day every day, and I can feel a huge difference with and without those windows being insulated.